-- Significance of issue
+- · Significance of issue

 - Expected results

 - Mission's and Child Protection's mandate and priorities

 - Feasibility

 - The needs assessment and analysis will likely point to a large number of problems and issues concerning children in armed conflict in your mission area.
 During this first step, you must identify the areas in which you believe you can make the biggest contribution.
-For example, priorities may revolve around behaviours or practices (e.g. impunity for violations), types of violations (e.g. attacks against schools), and/or a specific set of actors (e.g. police, party to conflict, government authorities). - The strategic plan should clearly explain the rationale for choosing certain priorities over others.
-Possible criteria for selecting child protection priorities in your mission area are: - Significance of the issue (i.e. likelihood, severity and impact of the violation/threat) - o Expected results from child protection staff involvement (i.e. gaps that

-- child protection staff are unique positioned to fill) - Mission's (child protection) mandate/priorities (i.e. relevance of issue to the mission, the mission's child protection mandate and the global Children and Armed Conflict Agenda) - Feasibility (i.e. available resources and operational environment)
+For example, priorities may revolve around behaviours or practices (e.g., impunity for violations), types of violations (e.g., attacks against schools) and/or a specific set of actors (e.g., police, party to conflict, government authorities). - The strategic plan should clearly explain the rationale for choosing certain priorities over others.
+Possible criteria for selecting child protection priorities in your mission area include: - Significance of the issue (i.e., likelihood, severity and impact of the violation/threat) - Expected results due to the involvement child protection staff (i.e., gaps that child protection staff are uniquely positioned to fill) - Mission's (child protection) mandate/priorities (i.e., relevance of issue to the mission, the mission's child protection mandate and the global Children and Armed Conflict agenda) - Feasibility (i.e., available resources and operational environment)